 Income per credit.
-The amount of income needed to earn a credit for one calendar quarter of Social Security coverage has increased in 2023, to $1,640, but you can only earn four credits per year.
+The amount of income needed to earn a credit for one calendar quarter of Social Security coverage increases in 2024, to $1,730, but you can only earn four credits per year.
 (See our article on SSDI work credits for more information.)

 Federal monthly SSI payment.
-The new federal payment for disabled SSI recipients is $914 per month.
-For married couples who live together and who both receive SSI, the monthly payment is $1,371.
-Some people may receive less if they receive free rent or food from relatives, or if they're making any income.
+The new federal payment for disabled SSI recipients is $943 per month.
+For married couples who live together and who both receive SSI, the monthly payment is $1,415.
+SSI recipients will receive less if they receive free rent or food from relatives, or if they're making any income.

 State supplementary payments.
-Most states also add on a state supplement to the federal amount, at least for some categories of SSI recipients.
-Some states have also increased the supplement amounts for 2023, but many have not.
+Most states also add a state supplement onto the federal amount, at least for some categories of SSI recipients.
+Some states are also increasing the supplement amounts for 2024, but many have not.

-Here's another example: if you make $1,475 per month, your benefit would only be $219.
-(The way the math works is that you can make $1,912 before your SSI payment is reduced to zero.)
+Here's another example: if you make $1,475 per month, your benefit would only be $248.
+(The way the math works is that you can make $1,970 from working before your SSI payment is reduced to zero.)

 Student income exclusion.
-For students who receive SSI, the income exclusion amount is $2,220 per month, up to an annual limit of $8,950.
+For students who receive SSI, the income exclusion amount (the amount of income you can make without losing your benefits) is $2,290 per month, up to an annual limit of $9,230.